 (According to thewirecutter.com bed bugs and their eggs die at temperatures above 113 degrees Fahrenheit).

 All of the effective treatments require professional services and training in order to be implemented safely and effectively.

 Who Should You Call For Help?

-According to the National Pest Management Association, it’s not necessary to throw away your items because treating them is apart of the job of pest control.
-Once you have scheduled your appointment, you should talk to our bed bug lawyers to determine whether you have a case against a landlord, or hotel management.
+According to the National Pest Management Association, it’s not necessary to throw away your items because treating them is a part of the job of pest control.

 The longer you wait to deal with an infestation, the worst your symptoms could get.